cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

-stored as a decimal approximation called floating point number.
+Stored as a decimal approximation called floating point number.

-point out x in environment variables
+Point out x in environment variables.
+Shortcut: Alt + - (hyphen) for <-

 ~~~
 log(x)
 ~~~
 {: .r}

-Can reassign values
+Can reassign values.

 ~~~
 x <- 100
 ~~~
 {: .r}

-Can reference the variable in the assignment
+Can reference the variable in the assignment.

 ~~~
 x <- x + 1 ##notice how RStudio updates its description of x on the top right tab